The Presidential Vote, 1896–1932: Reception

 In the American Political Science Review, Robert C. Brooks praised the book as "colossal" and "technically perfect", writing that it will be a useful tool for historians and political scientists.
-He compared the book to Statistic der Nationalratswahlen, 1919–1928, a similar book in Switzerland.
+He compared the book to Statistik der Nationalratswahlen, 1919–1928, a similar book covering elections to the National Council in Switzerland.
 Brooks noted the inclusion of interesting details, such as the fact that out of the United States' 3096 counties, relatively few voted for the same party during every election from 1896 to 1932 (619 for the Democratic Party and 83 for the Republican Party).

 In The American Historical Review, Homer C. Hockett wrote that the book "will supply scholars with fundamental matter for many studies of local and sectional politics such as have become popular in recent decades", and that while it would be more useful to also have similar information on state and local elections, such a compilation would require a significant amount of work.
 Hockett noted that the book itself was a significant effort, and the first document to contain all such results together.